 On international women’s day: she is a founder and an entrepreneur.

 Two of the most renowned female entrepreneurs in the region happen to be GoDaddy customers.
 As GoDaddy’s mission in the region has been to empower entrepreneurs to take their businesses online with small investments to showcase their innovation.
-We are proud to have been partners with Yara Bin Shakar of the Yara Bin Shakar brand and Zeina Ladki of Fltrd.
+We are proud to have been partners with fashion designer Yara Bin Shakar (who founded her own brand!) and Zeina Ladki of Fltrd.

 Yara Bin Shakar